RoboticsLabURJC/2019-tfg-david-valladares/WebSerialApi/UploadToArduino/README.md

 ## Implementation through the avr girl-arduino library
-Run npm install avrgirl-arduino in your shell of choice

 ## How to run this example
 Raise a server, two easy ways to do it: